MCP Integration

 clear_findings

-Resets all stored findings for a fresh start.
+Resets all stored issues for a fresh start.
 Useful when you want to re-baseline.

 The Fix Loop